bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+The token is used to verify that the user is authenticated/logined in.
+It is sent to the server for verification when API calls are made.
+It is also used to ensure the user doesn't access unwanted pages early, or pages they might not have access to.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Properly implement a token/authentication system while adequately utilizing protected routes for pages containing potentially delicate information.

 - [ ] Describe how web servers work.
+A request is sent to said server containing any variety of data in both the form of a header and body.
+The header provides general information about the request itself, such as where it originated and the type of information it contains.
+The body, meanwhile, contains the information being passed to the server.
+For servers providing the pages themselves, the server is then responsible for returning the html and so forth of the requested url.
+Similarly, based on the endpoint requested, a backend server returns data provided by any number of means.
+Commonly formated as JSON.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post => Create, GET => Read, Put/Patch => Update (Replacing or Modifying respectively), and lastly Delete is...
+Delete!

 ## Project Set Up